 I learned a couple days ago to plan my route to include mostly shade.
 I tried running in the morning (I have been running at night), because the temperature is about 10 degrees cooler in the morning.
 BUT, I quickly discovered that the 10 degrees makes no difference at all when you’re running in the blazing sunshine with no shade in sight.
 Cacti do not provide the best shade.

-So, we drove around our neighborhood in search of shady routes and discovered…one.
+So, I drove around the neighborhood in search of shady routes and discovered…one.
 The park is the only shaded place around here, so it looks like I’ll be running 1/2 mile circles around the baseball fields and playground.
 Or I’ll force myself to wake up and run before the sun rises.
 I’ve woken up at 5am for two mornings in a row now.
 I’m pretty sure that’s a record for me.

-In other good news, we’re making a quick trip to Albuquerque to meet some friends this weekend and I’ll have a running buddy there!
+In other good news, I’m making a quick trip to Albuquerque to meet some friends this weekend and I’ll have a running buddy there!
 It may only be one run, but we’ll rock it out.
 A living, breathing (and did I mention awesome?) person is way better company than my iPhone.
 Can’t.
 Wait.

 This morning was a short run, but it was all part of the plan!
 I’m still clueless about training for races, so I asked my Boston-Marathon-running-BFF, Maryam, to come up with a plan for me to follow.
 So, the hope is that she’ll tell me what to do everyday and I’ll be able to do it.
 We’ll see how that goes.
 She’s also training for a race, so we’re training together, even in different states!